vpeesapa/The-Endless-Battle/README.md

-# The Endless Shooter
+# The Endless Battle

 *"Everything that lives is designed to end.
 We are perpetually trapped in a never-ending spiral of life and death.
 Is this a curse?
 Or some kind of punishment?
-I often think about the god who blessed us with this cryptic puzzle... and wonder if we'll ever get the chance to kill him"* - 2B, NieR:Automata
+I often think about the god who blessed us with this cryptic puzzle... and wonder if we'll ever get the chance to kill him"* - **2B, NieR:Automata**

 ## Author
 Varun Peesapati